 - Precautions.
 Peanut oil is the most common oil used to stir-fry food in Indonesia.
 People that are allergic should specify "saya tidak mau kacang tanah" - translated "I do not want peanut".

 What to Eat in Indonesia

-Satay.
-Satay, skewered meat grilled over glowing charcoal, is one of the most common smells encountered while walking the streets in Indonesia.
-Commonly made from chicken, beef, goat, pork, or anything else that can be grilled on a stick, satay can serve as a quick snack or a main meal depending on the quantity of small skewers purchased.
+- Satay.
+Skewered meat grilled over glowing charcoal, Satay is one of the most common smells encountered while walking the streets in Indonesia.
+Commonly made from chicken, beef, goat, pork, or anything else that can be grilled on a stick, satay can serve as a quick snack or a main meal depending on the number of small skewers purchased.
 Satay is usually served with peanut sauce or sambal.